-Though born in Lubbock, TX, Jeremy Dean was raised in the jungles of Central and South America where he was immersed in indigenous cultures and globally connected ideals.
+Though born in Lubbock, TX, Jeremy Dean was raised in the jungles of Central and South America and the Pacific islands where he was immersed in indigenous cultures and globally connected ideals.
 This lead to a broad based, multidisciplinary approach to art making that provokes social awareness and shared responsibility.
 Through deliberate and chance encounters with story and material, Dean’s work reorders cyclical rotations of history, blurring the notion of linear progress.

 Taking the form of research, documentation, direct action, or repetitive gesture, Dean’s work brings new histories to light or alters the accepted materiality of others.

 From a documentary film that connects uncovered archival footage of the Civil Rights movement, including a hotel owner pouring acid in a swimming pool filled with black and white demonstrators, to the contemporary realities of the same African American community, (Dare Not Walk Alone, 2006), to the surreal scene of horses pulling a HUMMER converted into a fully functional stagecoach through New York City, (Futurama, 2010), or the evidence of repetitive, laborious action generated by two threadbare flags made from the unwoven strings of a single American flag, (Rended series, 2011-13) - these works search for the aesthetic of history’s blurred line by transforming thoughtfully gathered material to carry meaning beyond their literal beginnings.